Kailash Hostel of Phuntsokling Tibetan Settlement, Orissa, India

 Kailash-Hostel is planned for around 75 students, both boys and girls, from 6 th to 10 th Class.

-Thirtyseven students are currently staying at the Kailash hostel, fifteen girls and twentyone boys.
+Thirtynine students are currently staying at the Kailash hostel, twentyone girls and eighteen boys.

-In March, twelve students successfully passed their Class 10th examination.
+In March, eleven students successfully passed their Class 10th examination.
 For their Higher Secondary level courses they joined the Central Schools for Tibetans, Mussoorie and Darjeeling.

 See our students here